RRethy/vim-indexor/README.md

 Dried Mango
 ```

-We can add numbers to this list by entering visual mode and using `<Leader>n` which results in the following:
+We can add numbers to this list by highlighting these lines in visual mode and using `:AddNumberedIndexes` which results in the following:

 ```
  1. Bananas